 The following examples illustrates the IGMP rules needed to configure IGMP according to the Address Translation scenario described above in Section 4.6.2.2, "Multicast Forwarding - Address Translation Scenario".
 We need two IGMP report rules, one for each client interface.
-If 1 uses no address translation and if 2 translates the multicast group to 237.192.10.0/24.
-We also need two query rules, one for the translated address and interface, and one for the original address towards if 1.
+The interface if1 uses no address translation and if2 translates the multicast group to 237.192.10.0/24.
+We also need two query rules, one for the translated address and interface, and one for the original address towards if1.